HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/using-static-extensions.md

     var f = 0.119999;
     var rf = f.round2(); // 0.12

-    // Please note that the following also works:
-    // using the extension method on the value itself var rf = 0.119999.round2(); // 0.12
+    // Please note that the following also works, using the extension method on the value itself var rf = 0.119999.round2(); // 0.12
   }
 }